lingtalfi/Light_UserData/README.md

 History Log
 =============

+- 1.7.1 -- 2019-11-05

+    - fix LightUserDataService->list not returning an empty array if the dir does not exist

 - 1.7.0 -- 2019-10-31

     - updated configuration and api with new breeze generator's micro permission implementation, and allow for delegation of the micro permission handler.